kubaska/twitch-fox/README.md

 ## Installing
 Download a signed release from [here](https://github.com/kubaska/twitch-fox/releases), then drag-and-drop file on extensions page in Firefox.

+## Disclaimer
+This project is in no way affiliated with Twitch Interactive, Inc. or Amazon.com, Inc.

 ## Boring stuff
 This project uses icons from 'Material Design' set by Templarian.